 The ancient city was destroyed by the eruption of Mount Vesuvius in 79 AD.

-Also want to see Herculaneum?
-This is how you can visit both Pompeii and Herculaneum in one day
+Want to see Herculaneum too?
+Here’s how to visit both Pompeii and Herculaneum in one day.

-If you want to extend your Southern Italy trip, you can add visiting Mount Vesuvius to your vacation.
+If you want to extend your trip, add a visit to Mount Vesuvius.

-We’ve been there and share everything you need to know about how to visit Mount Vesuvius (including a video with a sneak peek into the volcano).
+We’ve been there and share everything you need to know about how to visit Mount Vesuvius, including a video sneak peek into the volcano.

-Pro Travel Tip: For a more pleasant experience, you can book a transfer from Naples to Positano and visiting Pompeii on the way.
+Pro Travel Tip: For comfort, book a transfer from Naples to Positano via Pompeii.

 Day 3: Amalfi Coast With A Sunset In Positano

-After visiting Pompeii, head to the Amalfi Coast.
+After Pompeii, head to the Amalfi Coast, about 1 1/2 hours.

-Enjoy a sunset in Positano with a view of the dramatic cliffs, the colorful buildings, and the sparkling blue sea.
+Enjoy a sunset in Positano with its dramatic cliffs, colorful buildings, and the sparkling blue sea.

 The next day, you can enjoy Positano, and in the afternoon, take a ferry to Capri.